john-cd/mdbook-utils/userguide/src/contributing.md

 ### Other

-If you are not using VS Code, install the [Dev Container CLI][dev-container-CLI], use `docker compose` directly (see below), or simply install the required tools on your local machine.
+If you are not using VS Code, install the [Dev Container CLI][dev-container-cli], use `docker compose` directly (see below), or simply install the required tools on your local machine.

 The following works with Ubuntu and WSL: